nus-cs2103-AY2021S2/tp/docs/developerGuide/requirements/UseCases.md

      Use case ends.
 Extensions:
   1a.
 User chooses a sort order from a list of possible sort orders.
       1a1.
-PartyPlanet displays the list of all contacts in the given sort order.
+PartyPlanet displays the list of all contacts in the<br>
+      given sort order.
            Use case ends.
   1b.
 User chooses a searching criteria from a list of possible criteria.
       1b1.
-PartyPlanet displays the list of all contacts meeting the given criteria.
+PartyPlanet displays the list of all contacts meeting the<br>
+      given criteria.
            Use case ends.
   1c.
 PartyPlanet <ins>detects an erroneous input (UC11)</ins>.
       Use case ends.